 For the contactors, the low voltage ride through module developed by PQSI, these act as a coil lock hold in a device.
 This module is placed on top of the contactor which directly holds the copper contacts inside the contactor.
 This Coil-Lock is designed to make sure that any time if there is a voltage drop up to 25% in input voltage, the AC coil maintains enough energy to hold the critical contacts of the contactor.
 When there is a voltage drop of more than 25%, the coil lock releases the coil and turns the system off thereby ensuring safety.
-To properly apply the Coil-Locks to the contactor the best way is to determine the DC resistance of the Ac coil of the contactor.
-Once we have the DC resistance of the AC coil of a contactor, we can select the appropriate model from the PQSI's coil lock devices.
+To properly apply the Coil-Locks to the contactor the best way is to determine the DC resistance of the Ac coil of the contactor, we can select the appropriate model from the PQSI's coil lock devices.